jes-a/meditation-app-fullstack-capstone/README.md

 **Landing Page**

 As a user, I want to understand what the app is so that I can decide if I want to sign up

 ![Landing Page Design](/screenshots/designs/landing.png)
 ![Landing Page Mobile Design](/screenshots/designs/landing-mobile.png)

 **Sign Up Page**

 As a user, I want to sign up so that I can save my information

 ![Sign Up Page Design](/screenshots/designs/sign-up.png)

 **Log In Page**

 As a user, I want to log in so I can have access to my tracker

 ![Log in Page Design](/screenshots/designs/log-in.png)
 ![Log in Page Mobile Design](/screenshots/designs/log-in-mobile.png)

 **Dashboard Page**

 As a user, I want to see my meditation stats so that I can have a better idea of how my practice is going

 ![Dashboard Page Design](/screenshots/designs/dashboard.png)
 ![Dashboard Page Mobile Design](/screenshots/designs/dashboard-mobile.png)

 **Add Session Page**

 As a user, I want to add my meditation day so that I can track my practice

 ![Add Session Page Design](/screenshots/designs/add-session.png)
 ![Add Session Page Mobile Design](/screenshots/designs/add-session-mobile.png)

 **Insights Page**

 As a user, I want to read my journal entries so that I can reflect on my practice

 ![Insights Page Design](/screenshots/designs/insights.png)
 ![Insights Page Mobile Design](/screenshots/designs/insights-mobile.png)

 **Settings Page**

 As a user, I want to log out so that I can keep my info safe

 ![Settings Page Design](/screenshots/designs/settings.png)
 ![Settings Page Mobile Design](/screenshots/designs/settings-mobile.png)

 **Change Password Page**

-As a user, I want to log out so that I can keep my info safe
+As a user, I want to change my password so that I can keep my info safe

 ![Change Password Page Design](/screenshots/designs/change-pw.png)
 ![Change Password Page Mobile Design](/screenshots/designs/change-pw-mobile.png)